What is IRA Limited Margin?

 How does the trading occur in the account?

-Once all agreements have been processed by Apex, ILM is immediately available on the account if the account’s total value is greater than $2,000.
+Once all agreements have been processed by Apex, ILM is immediately available if the account’s total value is greater than $2,000.
 The account position(s) and cash are moved from the cash account (Type 1) to the margin account (Type 2).
 The system in the overnight process will then calculate all of the assets held in the account to determine the maintenance requirement and issue available Day Trading Buying Power (DTBP).
 Please note there is no intraday calculation based upon liquidated positions or based upon intraday cash deposits.

 What does Day Trading Buying Power mean?